Arthur Charles Alfred Norman: Buildings

-Some of these, such as the Sultan Abdul Samad Building, were designed to a large extent by others, and he received the credit for these buildings as he was the State Architect at the time.
+Some of these, such as the Sultan Abdul Samad Building, were designed to a large extent by other people, and he received the credit for these buildings as he was the State Architect at the time.
 Works attributed to him and known to be by his own hand include St. Mary's Church.

 Assessment

 A. C. Norman's most significant structure is the Sultan Abdul Samad Building.
 Built between 1894 and 1897, it is located in front of Independence Square, Jalan Raja, Kuala Lumpur.
 Prior to the work of Norman, Bidwell and Hubback, the onion dome did not exist in the Peninsular Malaysia.
 Their work introduced to the Malayan peninsula a new architectural vocabulary which is now seen as part of the region's architectural heritage.
 For most of the 20th century, it was Malaysia's most iconic structure.
 Norman however was only responsible for the ground plan, the elevations of the building is largely the work of R. A. J. Bidwell.
 Furthermore, the Indo-Saracenic style, first introduced to Kuala Lumpur in the Sultan Abdul Samad Building, came as a result of a suggestion by the State Engineer of Selangor Public Works Department Charles Edwin Spooner.
 Hubback was originally hired to work as a draftsman in the Malaysian Public Works Department and worked on many buildings for the department.
 Hubback later became the department's lead architect, and eclipsing Norman who previously held the position with his building designs.

 According to historian J. M. Gullick, Norman was a man of modest ability and did not have the flair and originality required for many of the works attributed to him.
 Norman applied twice for promotion and was refused both times – on his second attempt, the then British Resident of Selangor J. C. Belfied noted that it was "misleading" for Norman to claim credit for many of the works as "Mr. Norman had little or nothing to do with their design or construction in a number of instances".